Burnout and Resilience in Healthcare Professional Practice

 If you are an exhausted disillusioned healthcare professional then you are not alone.
 Burnout is prevalent among us.
 It is so prevalent I think we are sick to death of hearing about it.

-On an individual level though - it is worth thinking about - it is really important to consider.
+On an individual level though - it is worth thinking about - it is really important.

 Maybe don't think burnout - that might be too hard, too depressing, too last year.